Predicting Philadelphia Eagles' Stat Leaders in 2017

 As for Barnett, he's going to wreak havoc on the pocket as well and has a complete array of skills that indicate he could even top Myles Garrett and lead all rookies in sacks.
 Playing alongside the always disruptive Fletcher Cox will only help the cause.

 Beyond those two, the Eagles have Chris Long and Vinny Curry, the latter of whom is feeling the pressure after his production dipped considerably on the heels of a big contract signing.
-Curry needs to make more of an impact to stay on the roster past 2017, and perhaps 4.5 sacks won't do that but it will be an improvement from last year.
+Curry needs to make more of an impact to stay on the roster past 2017, and perhaps 4.5 sacks won't do that, but it will be an improvement from last year.

 Tackles